 Getting around the Cook Islands is easy!
 There's only one main road that circles the whole of Rarotonga with no traffic lights and just two roundabouts.
 We drive on the left-hand side of the road and at a relaxed speed no faster than 50kmph.

 Driving in the Cook Islands

 Travelling with children and need a car seat?
-Baby Todd's has child car seats available for rent.
+Be sure to inquire with your local rental car agency.
 These cannot be guaranteed on arrival to Rarotonga so book in advance to avoid disappointment.
 You can also bring your own car seat from home.

 Riding a scooter

 If you have a motorcycle class on your overseas license, you do not need to take a test to acquire a Cook Islands Licence, you just need to pay NZ$20 at the police station, where you will be issued your visitor license.
 The visitors' licenses are only valid for 30 days.
 If you do not have a motorcycle class on your overseas licence and want to ride a scooter click here to learn more about obtaining a visitor's motorcycle licence in Rarotonga.